ShaikhBorhanUddin/Zomato-Data-Analysis/Solutions/solutions_and_visualizations.md

 # Q2: What is the average rating and total rating count for restaurants in the top 20 cities?

+Analyzing the average rating and rating count by city is important for business analytics because it helps identify regional performance trends and customer satisfaction levels across different locations.
+Cities with high average ratings and large rating counts likely reflect strong customer loyalty, positive dining experiences, and brand trust—making them valuable benchmarks for other branches.
+Conversely, cities with low ratings or low engagement signal areas needing improvement in service quality, food, or ambiance.
+This insight guides targeted interventions, resource allocation, marketing strategies, and strategic decisions such as expanding in high-performing regions or improving operations in underperforming ones.

 ## Solution
 ```SQL
 SELECT